ITU-BDSA23-GROUP10/Chirp/docs/report.md

 *If the container is not showing up on the list please refer to the ReadMe on possible ways to solve this issue*

-After ensuring that the Docker container is indeed running you can create a user secret with the connection string to your container from the Chirp directory (please ensure you have the dotnet user-secrets tool [Nuget Page For Dotnet user-secrets tool install](https://www.nuget.org/packages/dotnet-user-secrets)):
+After ensuring that the Docker container is running, create a user secret with the connection string to your container from the Chirp directory (Please ensure you have the dotnet user-secrets tool first: [Nuget Page For Dotnet user-secrets tool install](https://www.nuget.org/packages/dotnet-user-secrets)):
 ```
 $ cd ./src/Chirp.Web && dotnet user-secret init
 ```
-Now you can set the user secrets
+Now you can set the user secrets:
 ```
 dotnet user-secrets set "ConnectionStrings:ConnectionString" "Data Source=localhost,1433;Initial Catalog=Chirp;User ID=sa;Password=yourStrong(!)Password;Connect Timeout=30;Encrypt=False;TrustServerCertificate=False;ApplicationIntent=ReadWrite;MultiSubnetFailover=False"
 ```